3 Ways to Balance Brain Chemistry to Face Depression

 2. Serotonin, the happiness hormone

-The large majority of anti-depressants act in the following way: they make it so that a series of inhibitors cannot stop the production of serotonin.
-And, this makes it harder to face depression.
+Low serotonin levels translate into stress, negative thoughts, and hopelessness.
+Most antidepressants act in the following way: they make it so that a series of inhibitors can’t stop the production of serotonin.
+However, you should know that you can boost its production.

-- Improve your diet by increasing your consumption of bananas, dark chocolate, avocados, chicken, watermelon, blueberries, milk, plantains…(the same foods we use to increase dopamine levels).
+- Improve your diet by increasing your consumption of bananas, dark chocolate, avocados, fruits, seeds, nuts, and among others.

-- Listen to music: positive emotions that it give us help with the equilibrium of cerebral chemicals.
+- Listen to music: positive emotions help with the equilibrium of cerebral chemicals.

 - Go out and meet people.

-3. To balance brain chemicals, you should sleep adequately
+3. To balance your brain chemistry, you should get good sleep

-How to sleep better to take care of your cerebral health
+How to sleep better to take care of your brain health

-- Exercise in the afternoon, but never right before bed.
+- Exercise in the afternoon, but never before bed.